Touchstone Talks: Ep 3 - What's Your Number?

 driving force.

-you're a you're a sports mom, right?
-Yep.
+So you know, you're a sports mom, right?

 The philosophy,